 - What ingredients are in vegan mincemeat?

 - What alcohol do you use in mincemeat?

-I wasn't actually planning on making my own Vegan Mincemeat recipe, but when I published my Festive Mincemeat Tart a few weeks ago it became apparent that a lot of people aren't really sure what mincemeat is or how to use it.
+I wasn't actually planning on making my own Vegan Mincemeat recipe, but when I published my Festive Mincemeat Tart a few weeks ago it became apparent that a lot of people aren't really sure what it is or how to use it.

-I actually used store bought mincemeat for my tart recipe and I found it pretty easy to find a suet free variety here.
+I actually used store-bought mincemeat for my tart recipe and I found it pretty easy to find a suet free variety here.
 Some of you have let me know that you are struggling to get hold of it though, and that is what gave me the idea of making my own.

 Like most things, store bought is nice but nothing can beat homemade.
 I can really testify to that now I have tasted my own!

 Mincemeat is a combination of dried fruits, citrus fruits, nuts, spices and alcohol and is used to fill festive pies and tarts.

 Why is mincemeat called mincemeat when there is no meat in it?

 Historically mincemeat did actually contain meat, and although modern-day versions don't contain it anymore, non-vegan versions do usually contain suet.

 Click here to read a bit more about their medieval history and see an example of a very traditional recipe (there are many references to meat in the text so don't click through if you will be offended).